Planning Your Gift

 Illinois Public Media connects people with information, ideas and adventures that open doors to new worlds.
-When you contribute through an outright gift, a charitable gift annuity or a deferred gift in your will or estate plan, you're helping to ensure that this unique role of public broadcasting continues for generations to come.
-You may also make a gift in memory of or in honor of a special person who enjoyed WILL's programs.
+When you contribute through a current gift or a deferred gift in your will or estate plan, you are helping to ensure that public broadcasting will be available for generations to come.
+You can view our planned giving brochure by clicking here.

-You can make a gift to WILL as a bequest in your will or living trust in the following ways:
+You can make a gift to the University of Illinois Foundation (UIF) to support Illinois Public Media as a bequest in your will or living trust in the following ways:

 - A percentage of your total estate.
-In using this approach, your gift adjusts with changes in the size of your estate.
+In using this approach, your gift adjusts as the size of your estate changes.

 - The residue or a percentage of the residue of your estate.
-After your specific gifts to loved ones have been made, you may designate that the entire residue or a percentage of the remainder shall go solely to WILL or to WILL and to another non-profit organization.
-Again, with this approach, your gift adjusts with changes in the size of your estate.
+After your specific gifts to loved ones have been made, you may designate that the entire residue or a percentage of the remainder shall go to UIF to support Illinois Public Media.

 Bequest language and tax ID number for estate gift

 To make a gift through your will or living trust use the following bequest language: